brick777/DtoTester/README.md

 # DtoTester
 This package provides simple way to implement tests for all DTO classes in your projects.

 A Data Transfer Object (DTO) is an object used to pass typed data between layers in your application.
-By testing these classes, you can increase the coverage of your code in simple way.
+By testing these classes, you can increase the code coverage in simple way.

 # How it works
 It use reflection to fetch DTO class variables and invoke getter/setter methods.
 Then are testing only this methods which are occur in pairs.